Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Neutron Rietveld refinement

-Room temperature neutron diffraction was performed on beamline HB-2A with an incident wavelength of $\lambda = 1.54$ \AA\ (\autoref{cesno_fig:reitveld} b) using a standard vanadium can.
-Rietveld refinement using the Fullprof software suite was utilized for fitting the lattice parameters, ADP's, and occupancy, and the refined values can be found in \autoref{cesno_tab:hb2a}.
-A non-magnetic CeO$_2$ phase was necessary to account for some spurious peaks, and was found to make up less than $3\%$ of the sample by weight.
-Importantly, the addition of an oxygen atom at the 8a crystallographic site (the oxygen vacancy site in a perfect pyrochlore) did not result in an improved fit and the occupancy refinement oscillated around zero.
+Room temperature neutron diffraction was performed on beam line HB-2A with an incident wavelength of $\lambda = 1.54$ \AA\ [\autoref{cesno_fig:reitveld} (b)] using a standard vanadium can.
+Rietveld refinement using the \textsc{Fullprof} software suite was utilized for fitting the lattice parameters, atomic displacement parameters (ADPs), and occupancy, and the refined values can be found in \autoref{cesno_tab:hb2a}.
+A nonmagnetic CeO$_2$ phase was necessary to account for some spurious peaks, and was found to make up less than $3\%$ of the sample by weight.
+Importantly, the addition of an oxygen atom at the $8a$ crystallographic site (the oxygen vacancy site in a perfect pyrochlore) did not result in an improved fit and the occupancy refinement oscillated around zero.
 Given the resolution of the measurement, we can obtain an upper bound of $\sim 2\%$ oxygen occupancy.
-Refined parameters are therefore found to be in agreement with PND from Sibille \textit{et al.}~\cite{Sibille2019} taken on the HRPT beamline at SINQ, Paul-Scherrer Institute.
+Refined parameters are therefore found to be in agreement with PND from Sibille \textit{et al.}~\cite{Sibille2019} taken on the HRPT beam line at SINQ, Paul-Scherrer Institute.

-Room temperature time-of-flight total scattering was performed on the NOMAD beamline, taking advantage of the mail-in program, in order to perform an atomic pair distribution function (PDF) analysis.
+Room temperature time-of-flight total scattering was performed on the NOMAD beam line, taking advantage of the mail-in program, in order to perform an atomic pair distribution function analysis.
 This analysis technique is sensitive to local (short-range) disorder effects and is complementary to traditional crystallographic analyses that probe the long-range average structure.

-The returned data was carefully background subtracted and given in $S(|q|)$ and $G(r)$ for a variety of $Q_{\mathrm{max}}$ cut off values, processed by the NOMAD auto-reduction software.
+The returned data was carefully background subtracted and given in $S(|q|)$ and $G(r)$ for a variety of $Q_{\mathrm{max}}$ cutoff values, processed by the NOMAD auto-reduction software.
 A $Q_{\mathrm{max}} = 40$~\AA$^{-1}$ was chosen to obtain sufficient real-space resolution while minimizing the high-frequency noise from the high-$Q$ data.
-The PDFgui software was used to perform least-squared refinements of the modeled data with fitted lattice parameters, thermal ADPs, and the $48$f oxygen position.
-The refined pattern agrees well with the experimental data and fitted lattice parameter of $10.6476$~\AA\ and the lack of spurious peaks at expected vacancy positions suggest no local distortions are present [\autoref{cesno_fig:reitveld} (d)].
+The \textsc{PDFgui} software was used to perform least-squared refinements of the modeled data with fitted lattice parameters, thermal ADPs, and the $48f$ oxygen position.
+The refined pattern agrees well with the experimental data and fitted lattice parameter of $10.6476$~\AA, and the lack of spurious peaks at expected vacancy positions suggests no local distortions are present [\autoref{cesno_fig:reitveld} (d)].
 The residual found is comparable to that found from fitting a silicone standard under the same instrumental conditions.